dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 The hub then subscribes to each worker's `usage` set the same way.
-Compare that with the core version above: a publication and a subscription per worker, no node to declare, no extension, and 15's row filter and column list are part of `create publication`.
+Compare that with the core version above: a publication and a subscription per worker, no node to declare, no extension, and Postgres 15's row filter and column list are part of `create publication`.
 That is the answer to "what did each release buy": the same architecture, in less to set up, to learn and to keep running.